 Full Sail Partners Blog

-• Enter and manage exchange rates which can be done manually or can be automated to pull in exchange rates (XE.com has an auto feed subscription for this)
+• Enter and manage exchange rates, which can be done manually or can be automated to update daily exchange rates using an auto-feed subscription provided by XE.com.

-• Support daily and periodic exchange rate changes
+• Support daily, period, and period-end exchange rate changes

-• Revalue foreign currency accounts and automatically identify a gain or loss due to currency fluctuations
+• Revalue foreign currency accounts and automatically identify realized and unrealized gains or losses due to currency fluctuations

 With any changes to your standard accounting practices, there are always some items that need to be taken into consideration:

-Revenue Considerations: Revenue generation will now use the billing currency fields in the project info center.
+Revenue Considerations: Revenue generation will now use the billing currency fields in the project hub.

-Project Considerations: Once you set a project to a currency and the project has data on it, the currency code cannot be changed on the project.
+Project Considerations: Once you set a project’s currency and the project has transactions posted to it, the currency code cannot be changed on the project.
 It is very important to set the project to the correct currency upon initial setup.
-All lower levels of the work breakdown structure (WBS) must also be set to the same currency as the project.
-Optionally, a billing currency can be set differently than the project currency, but all lower levels will need to match.
+All lower levels of the work breakdown structure (WBS) will follow the currency codes set at the project level.
+A project’s currency can be set up to manage the project in one currency and a different billing currency can be used to invoice your client.

 Unit Considerations: You must specify both a project and billing currency.

 Vendor Considerations: Vendor records are stored in the functional currency of the active company.
-Additionally, there are several details to note for vendor records:
+There are several details to note for vendor records:

 • Functional Currency – the home currency or the currency in which the company operates

-• Transactional Currency – the currency in which a transaction is entered into Vision
+• Transactional Currency – the currency in which a transaction is entered into Vantagepoint

 • Presentation Currency - used in reporting to generate a report with all amounts expressed in a single currency